Chandler, Texas: Demographics

 The median income for a household in the city was $38,641, and for a family was $50,000.
 Males had a median income of $36,125 versus $26,615 for females.
 The per capita income for the city was $19,075.
 About 8.2% of families and 9.8% of the population were below the poverty line, including 9.7% of those under age 18 and 11.0% of those age 65 or over.

 Public amenities

 The city has three public parks: Winchester Park is located on FM 315 South.
-It boasts five baseball fields, a playground, soccer fields, two pavilions, two concession areas, a lake, and a walking trail.
+It boasts five baseball fields, a playground, soccer fields, two pavilions, two concession areas, a pond, and a walking trail.
 McCain Park, located on Hwy 31 West, is home to the Chandler Historical Museums.
 This includes the historic Yarborough House and original train depot.
 River Park, located on Hwy 31 East, provides great opportunities for boating, fishing, and birdwatching on the Neches River.

 University of Texas ET Medical Center operates an outpatient treatment/fitness center near the central part of Chandler, and Christus Mother Frances also has a clinic in Chandler.
 Free Wi-Fi is available at the Chandler Public Library.